Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: Introduction

-Building upon the first approach, we present a novel XGBoost classification framework that leverages multi-band photometric data and key spectroscopic diagnostics to simultaneously achieve high purity and high completeness in low-resolution slitless spectroscopy.
+Building upon the first strategy as a whole, we present a novel XGBoost classification framework that leverages multiband photometric data and key spectroscopic diagnostics to simultaneously achieve high purity and high completeness in low-resolution slitless spectroscopy.
 We systematically validate this model using mock data generated specifically for CSST and employ SHapley Additive exPlanations (SHAP) analysis to interpret the model and quantify feature importance.
-The overall workflow of the proposed framework is illustrated in figure~\ref{fig:schematic_overview}, encompassing the integration of multi-band photometry and spectroscopic diagnostics, the training and optimization of the XGBoost classifier, and the final evaluation of the selected sample.
+The overall workflow of the proposed framework is illustrated in Figure~\ref{fig:schematic_overview}, encompassing the integration of multiband photometry and spectroscopic diagnostics, the training and optimization of the XGBoost classifier, and the final evaluation of the selected sample.
 While validated in the CSST context, the framework is inherently general and can be adapted to other low-resolution spectroscopic surveys facing similar challenges.

 The remainder of this paper is structured as follows.
 Section~\ref{sec:simulated_dataset} details the CSST survey and the mock dataset employed for validation.
 Section~\ref{sec:method} describes our full selection methodology, covering both the XGBoost model training and the subsequent threshold selection strategy.
 Section~\ref{sec:results} presents the performance of our fiducial model, along with a SHAP-based interpretability analysis, and compares results obtained with simplified feature sets.
 Section~\ref{sec:conclusions} summarizes our findings and discusses their implications for future work.